This easy paper plate craft has a lion’s face on one side and a lamb’s face on the other. Kids can use it to predict the weather for March 1st.

 Instead of making separate lion and lamb crafts, I thought it would be fun to put the two together, making a reversible lion and lamb that the kids could flip it from one side to the other, depending on what their prediction was, and what the weather was actually doing.

 Using a paper plate seemed the most logical way to do it.
 You know we love our paper plate crafts!

-Check out our collection: A-Z Paper Plate Crafts for Every Letter of the Alphabet
+See all of our paper plate crafts here: Paper Plate Crafts for Every Letter of the Alphabet

 I LOVE the way this craft turned out!

 It was really easy to make, using supplies and materials that we already had around the house, and there are some fun textures involved for little hands to explore.